Grounding conservation in community rights

 Environmental Justice Assessment, Kuiburi National Park

 Farming communities adjacent to Kuiburi National Park faced crop raiding, property damage, and physical danger from wild elephants with minimal input into coexistence governance.
-We conducted 33 months of participatory action research: 40 semi-structured interviews, participatory mapping, and community workshops documenting how conservation governance distributed costs and benefits.
+Tyler conducted 33 months of participatory action research as part of his doctoral work: 40 semi-structured interviews, participatory mapping, and community workshops documenting how conservation governance distributed costs and benefits.

 Outcome: Comprehensive environmental justice assessment, 3 peer-review publications, and assessments for local NGO partner on program evaluation, participant justice outcomes, and vulnerability assessment.